radwankakar/infrastructure/docs/research/applications/cc-cloudgov.md

 ## Database Loading

-To load the database with what Dayton had sent us, I copied the sql dump to the Ansible/Nagios EC2 instance using scp (`scp -i myidentityfile -3 ~/Downloads/ccdump.sql centos@10.2.0.6:/home/centos/ccdump.sql`) because I had already installed the [cloudfoundry CLI (7)](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html#pkg-mac) in the Ansible/Nagios machine.
+To load the database with what Dayton had sent us, I copied the sql dump to the Ansible/Nagios EC2 instance using scp (`scp -i myidentityfile -3 ~/Downloads/ccdump.sql centos@10.2.0.6:/home/centos/ccdump.sql`) because I had already installed the [cloudfoundry CLI (7)](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html#pkg-mac) in the Ansible/Nagios machine and was having an unexpectedly hard time downloading the [`cf connect-to-service` plugin](https://github.com/cloud-gov/cf-service-connect#readme) locally.
 Then, using the instructions from cloud.gov docs to [export a database](https://cloud.gov/docs/services/relational-database/#access-the-data-in-the-database), I used the [`cf connect-to-service` plugin](https://github.com/cloud-gov/cf-service-connect#readme) to open an SSH tunnel from the Ansible/Nagios instance and run a mysql query using the port, host, username, password, and name (database name) it generated.
 This meant running a command similar to `mysql -h 127.0.0.1 -P 40742 -u urzzofrodm29u325 -p -f -D cgawsbrokerprodcz6fgyioasosi39 < ccdump.sql` in another window on the Ansible/Nagios instance.
 At the same time, I could connect to the db in a third window to watch the transfer's progress by running something similar to `mysql -h 127.0.0.1 -P 40742 -u urzzofrodm29u325 -p -D cgawsbrokerprodcz6fgyioasosi39` and then running MySQL commands.

 I did not encounter any issues getting the dump into the database bound to my cc app instance.